 A collection contains the 250-years history of the Achaemenid rule (559 BC to 330 BC).
-A unique collection including 3 Royal Palace complexes in Persepolis - Pasargadae, and Susa (Khuzestan Province), also about 4,000 bas-reliefs mainly in Fars province - 6 stone tombs in Shiraz (4 in Naghsh-e Rostam and 2 in Persepolis), and a stone tomb in Pasargadae.
+A unique collection includes 3 Royal Palace complexes in Persepolis - Pasargadae, and Susa (Khuzestan Province), also about 4,000 bas-reliefs mainly in Fars province - 6 stone tombs in Shiraz (and 4 in Naghsh-e Rostam and 2 in Persepolis), and a stone tomb in Pasargadae.

 This unique art continued up to the Greek era(312 to 64 BC, Interruption period).
 But, it started again in a new form with the beginning of the Sassanid Empire.
 A collection that describes the 250-years history of the Achaemenid rule (559 BC to 330 BC).